Grahams Bush Track, Organ Pipes, Buttars Peak

-We left 9.30 from PJ Park travelling to Sawyers Bay, to end Hall Road, meeting up with townies with really good numbers (26) at 10.10am.
+We left 9.30 from PJ Park travelling to Sawyers Bay, to the end of Hall Road, meeting up with townies with really good numbers (26) at 10.10am.

-The track passing Iconic farm was in good condition thanks to track clearing group and the first 30 minutes was very nice.
+The track passing Iconic farmland was in good condition thanks to the track clearing group and the first 30 minutes was very nice.

 Start of grahams bush track pam